 Programme Coordinator

-Dr Marianne Louw (D Litt et Phil), deputy dean for academic operations and quality assurance, currently heads up this programme.
-She has 16 years’ experience in tertiary education.
+Dr Susan Gredley (D. Phil.) heads up this programme.
+She has 14 years' experience in tertiary education.

 Modes of delivery